jasonslyvia/redux-form-utils/README.md

 First thing is you should enhance your component by using `createForm` function.

-In aforementioned example, I use this function as [decorater](https://developer.mozilla.org/en-US/docs/Decorators), if it bugs you, you can switch to normal function paradigm.
+In aforementioned example, I use this function as a [decorater](https://developer.mozilla.org/en-US/docs/Decorators).
+If it bugs you, you can switch to normal function paradigm.

 ```javascript
 import { createForm } from 'redux-form-utils';